BGI-Qingdao/Circle-Map-cpp/README.md

 # Circle-Map-cpp
-Circle-Map is a good tool to detected thousands of extrachromosomal circular DNA(eccDNA).
-Thanks for this tool that we can easily got eccDNA from Circle-Seq data!
+Circle-Map is a good tool to detect thousands of extrachromosomal circular DNA (eccDNA).
+Thanks to this tool, we can easily get eccDNA from Circle-Seq data!

-But Circle-map realigner have very low performence because it use python and it also have some errors in it's result especially the start site will also incorrectly add 1bp.
+But Circle-map realigner has very low performance because it uses Python and it also has some errors in its result, especially at the start site, which will incorrectly add 1 bp.

 So we use **C++ to rewrite** Realiger and also **corrected all the errors** in it's result! **Welcome to try and give me some issues !**